lavague-ai/LaVague/README.md

 **Pre-requisites**: To have a fast and low-cost experience, we will use [Hugging Face Inference for PRO users](https://huggingface.co/blog/inference-pro).
 You can swap the call to the ``Nous-Hermes-2-Mixtral-8x7B-DPO`` model available on Inference API with a small local model, but it might be more involved and require fine-tuning.

-You will need a Hugging Face Hub Token to use the ``Nous-Hermes-2-Mixtral-8x7B-DPO`` model from the .
+You will need a Hugging Face Hub Token to use the ``Nous-Hermes-2-Mixtral-8x7B-DPO`` model from the Hub.
 You can get one by signing up on the [Hugging Face Hub](https://huggingface.co/join).

 You can try LaVague in the following Colab notebook: